USPTO/ng2-validations/README.md

   }
 }
 ```
-It is also possible to set your validator configuration or definitions from a source through a GET service call.
+It is also possible to override your validator configuration and/or definitions from a source through a GET service call.

  -  To retrieve custom configurations call setConfigurationFromSource and pass in your source URL.
 This method expects a JSON configuration file to be returned and will apply the new data to its validations.
  - To retrieve custom definitions call setDefinitionsFromSource and pass in your source URL.
 This method also expects a JSON object consisting of your new validator definitions and error messages of the same pattern as [these](https://github.com/uspto/ng2-validations/blob/master/src/Samples/sample-validation-definitions.ts) .